StatStud/book-club/content/posts/mans-search-for-himself.md

 ## Chapter 3: The Experience of Becoming a Person

+### Summary

+#### One sentence summary

+Self-love enables the ability to love others, and one's liveliness increases with a heightened self-awareness, leading to becoming an integrated person through rediscovering and acknowledging emotions, desires, feelings, interests, and dreams.

+#### One Paragraph Summary

+Self-love is a prerequisite for loving others.
+The more consciousness of one’s self, the more spontaneous and creative one can be at the same time--we call this quality man's liveliness (aliveness).

+To recap, the first step towards becoming an integrated person involves a rediscovery of our emotions, desires, feelings, and interests--this comes from the ability to detect their awareness.
+The second step involves knowing what we want, given our inner interest--that is to say, we are we make sense of these impulses that have been suppressed.
+Finally, the third step, is to recover our relation with the subconscious aspects of ourselves--starting from our dreams.

 ### Consciousness of Self--The Unique Mark of Man

 By around age two, the human baby becomes conscious of himself; this is the birth and beginning of his own entity.